Meta Clustering for Collaborative Learning: Simulated Data Experiments

-Suppose that there are 20 learners, each with $50$ observations of $(y,x)$, where $x$ follows a standard Gaussian distribution with dimension $p=5,10,20$.
-The data of the first 10 learners are generated from the underlying model $y=f_{1}(x)+\v_{1}=\beta_{1}^{\T}x+\v_{1}$, where $\v_{1}\sim N(0,\sigma^{2})$, and $\beta_{1}\in\mathbb{R}^{p}$.
-The data of the remaining 10 learners are generated from $y=f_{2}(x)+\v_{2}=\beta_{2}^{\T}x+\v_{2}$, with $\v_{2}\sim N(0,\sigma^{2})$, and $\beta_{2}\in\mathbb{R}^{p}$.
-We randomly generate $\beta_{1}$ and $\beta_{2}$ from the standard Gaussian distribution (both of $\beta_{1}$ and $\beta_{2}$ are set as fixed in each replicated experiment such that $\beta_{1}\neq\beta_{2}$).
-The signal-to-noise ratio (SNR) is defined by $\E(\|\beta\|^{2})/\E(\v^{2})$, which reduces to $p^{2}/\sigma^{2}$ in this case.
-We set the levels of SNR to be one of the following: $2^{0},\ldots,2^{7}$.
-In the SEC algorithm, let each learner consider two candidate methods: LASSO \cite{10.2307/2346178} (with built-in half-half cross validation to select the tuning parameter) and Random Forest (with 50 trees and depth 3).
-We apply the SEC algorithm to cluster the 20 learners.
-The averaged clustering accuracy over 50 replications is presented in Figure~\ref{fig_A1}.
-It can be seen that the clustering accuracy increases as the SNR increases.
-Also, for a fixed SNR, smaller $p$ tends to have better clustering accuracy.
-This is mainly because a more parsimonious model suffers from more estimation variance given the same amount of data.
-We also see that, for fixed $p$, the accuracy curve tends to be flat when SNR is larger than $2^{5}$, showing the robustness of the SEC algorithm against low noise levels.
-We also present the result of a replication of the simulation with $p=5$ and SNR$=2^{4}$, with clustering accuracy being $100 $.
-The gap statistics used to choose the number of clusters $K$ is plotted in Figure \ref{fig_A2} and the eigenvectors in the spectral clustering algorithm is plotted in Figure \ref{fig_A3}.
+This example is to demonstrate the clustering accuracy of our method.
+A clustering result is accurate if the number of clusters is accurately identified, and each learner's label matches the underlying truth (up to a permutation).
+Suppose there are $20$ learners, $\{l_{i}\}_{i=1}^{20}$, each with a sub-dataset $D_{i}$ containing $n_{i}=50$ observations and $p=5,10,20$ predictors.
+The data of the first ten learners are generated from the underlying model $Y=f_{1}( \bm{X})+\v_{1}=\bm{\beta}_{1}^{\T} \bm{X}+\v_{1}$, where $ \bm{X}\sim \mathcal{N}(0,\mathtt{I}_p)$, $\v_{1}\sim \mathcal{N}(0,\sigma^{2})$, and $\bm{\beta}_{1}\in\mathbb{R}^{p}$.
+The data of the remaining 10 learners are generated from $Y=f_{2}( \bm{X})+\v_{2}=\bm{\beta}_{2}^{\T} \bm{X}+\v_{2}$, with $\v_{2}\sim \mathcal{N}(0,\sigma^{2})$, and $\bm{\beta}_{2}\in\mathbb{R}^{p}$.
+We randomly generate $\bm{\beta}_{1}$ and $\bm{\beta}_{2}$ from the standard Gaussian distribution (both $\bm{\beta}_{1}$ and $\bm{\beta}_{2}$ are set as fixed in each replicated experiment such that $\bm{\beta}_{1}\neq\bm{\beta}_{2}$).
+The signal-to-noise ratio (SNR) is defined by $\E(\|\bm{\beta}\|^{2})/\E(\v^{2})$, which reduces to $p^{2}/\sigma^{2}$ in this case.
+We set the SNR level to be one of the following: $2^{0},\ldots,2^{7}$, and the corresponding noise level $\sigma^2=p^2/\textnormal{SNR}$ falls into the range of $25/128$ to $400$.
+In the SEC algorithm, let each learner consider two candidate methods: LASSO~\citep{10.2307/2346178}, with built-in half-half cross-validation to select the tuning parameter, and Random Forest, with 50 trees and depth 3.
+We apply the SEC algorithm to cluster the 20 sub-datasets.
+The averaged clustering accuracy over $100$ replications is presented in Figure~\ref{fig_A1}.
+We can see that the clustering accuracy increases as the SNR increases.
+Also, for a fixed SNR, a smaller $p$ tends to lead to better clustering accuracy.
+It is mainly because a less parsimonious model suffers from more estimation variance given the same amount of data.
+We also see that for a fixed $p$, the accuracy curve tends to be flat when SNR is larger than $2^{5}$, showing the SEC algorithm's robustness against high noise levels.
+In Figure \ref{fig_A23}, we also present the result of a replication of the simulation with $p=5$ and SNR$=2^{4}$, with clustering accuracy near $100\% $.
+The eigenvalues used to apply the gap statistic are plotted in Figure \ref{fig_A2}.
+The eigenvectors in the spectral clustering algorithm are shown in Figure \ref{fig_A3}.